metabrainz/musicbrainz-docker/README.md

 ## Installation

-This section is about installing MusicBrainz slave server (mirror) with locally indexed search and automatically replicated data.
+This section is about installing MusicBrainz mirror server with locally indexed search and automatically replicated data.

 Download this repository and change current working directory with: